This document describes the process of setting up and running the Arm® Ethos™-U NPU Anomaly Detection example.

-On Linux, execute the following command to build only Anomaly Detection application to run on the Ethos-U55 Fast Model when providing only the mandatory arguments for CMake configuration:
+On Linux, when providing only the mandatory arguments for CMake configuration, execute the following command to only build the Anomaly Detection application to run on the Ethos-U55 Fast Model:

-To configure a build that can be debugged using Arm-DS, we can just specify the build type as
+To configure a build that can be debugged using Arm DS, specify the build type as

-Note: If re-building with changed parameters values, it is highly advised to clean the build directory and re-run the CMake command.
+Note: If re-building with changed parameters values, we recommend that you clean the build directory and then re-run the CMake command.

 If the CMake command succeeded, build the application as follows:

-ethos-u-ad.map: Information from building the application (e.g. libraries used, what was optimized, location of objects)
+ethos-u-ad.map: Information from building the application.
+For example, the libraries used, what was optimized, and the location of objects.

 ethos-u-ad.htm: Human readable file containing the call graph of application functions.

-sectors/: Folder containing the built application, split into files for loading into different FPGA memory regions.
+sectors/ad: Folder containing the built application. is split into files for loading into different FPGA memory regions.

-Images-ad.txt: Tells the FPGA which memory regions to use for loading the binaries in sectors/** folder.
+sectors/images.txt: Tells the FPGA which memory regions to use for loading the binaries in the

-The application anomaly detection on audio data found in the folder, or an individual file, set by the CMake parameter
+The application anomaly detection is set up to perform inferences on data found in the folder, or an individual file, that is pointed to by the parameter

-To run the application with your own audio clips first create a folder to hold them and then copy the custom clips into this folder:
+To run the application with your own audio clips, first create a folder to hold them and then copy the custom clips into the following folder:

 mkdir /tmp/custom_files cp custom_id_00.wav /tmp/custom_files/

-Note: The data used for this example comes from https://zenodo.org/record/3384388#.X6GILFNKiqA and the model included in this example is trained on the ‘Slider’ part of the dataset.
-The machine ID (00, 02, 04, 06) the clip comes from must be in the file name for the application to work.
-The file name should have a pattern that matches e.g.
+Note: The data used for this example comes from https://zenodo.org/record/3384388#.X6GILFNKiqA and the model included in this example is trained on the "Slider" part of the dataset.

 Note: Clean the build directory before re-running the CMake command.

-Next set ad_FILE_PATH to the location of this folder when building:
+ad_FILE_PATH to the location of the following folder when building:

-The images found in the _DIR folder will be picked up and automatically converted to C++ files during the CMake configuration stage and then compiled into the application during the build phase for performing inference with.
+ad_FILE_PATH folder are picked up and automatically converted to C++ files during the CMake configuration stage.
+They are then compiled into the application during the build phase for performing inference with.

-The log from the configuration stage should tell you what image directory path has been used:
+The log from the configuration stage tells you what image directory path has been used:

 -- User option ad_FILE_PATH is set to /tmp/custom_files

-After compiling, your custom inputs will have now replaced the default ones in the application.
+After compiling, your custom inputs have now replaced the default ones in the application.

 The application performs inference using the model pointed to by the CMake parameter

-Note: If you want to run the model using Ethos-U55, ensure your custom model has been run through the Vela compiler successfully before continuing.
-See Optimize model with Vela compiler.
+Note: If you want to run the model using an Ethos-U, ensure that your custom model has been successfully run through the Vela compiler before continuing.
+Please refer to this section for more help: Optimize model with Vela compiler.